Data Centers in Douglas

 Power Analysis

-Average Cost Of Power Industrial electricity rates are estimated between $0.07 and $0.09 per kWh as of 2024.
-This competitive pricing is a direct result of a power mix heavily weighted toward low-cost coal and wind generation, reducing long-term operational expenses.
+Average Cost Of Power: Industrial electricity rates are estimated between $0.07 and $0.09/kWh as of September 2025.
+This competitive pricing structure, driven by a mix of coal and wind generation, directly lowers operational expenses for high-density compute.

 Market Access, Business & Tax Climate